Who We Are

 Pastor/Elder

-Lucas was born and raised in the Waterloo region.
-He attended Brock University to obtain a degree in Biological Sciences.
-While in university, he became heavily involved in the Christ campus group called Power to Change.
-Through his involvement, the Lord sparked in his heart a desire to proclaim the gospel and disciple fellow believers.
+Lucas was born and raised in the Waterloo region before moving to St. Catharines for school.
+During his time at Brock University, where he obtained a degree in Biological Sciences, Lucas became heavily involved in a Christian group on campus called Power to Change.
+Through his ministry with Power to Change, the Lord sparked a desire in his heart to proclaim the gospel and disciple fellow believers.

-Lucas enjoys playing sports, board games, talking doctrine, and spending time with his lovely wife and children.
-The Nosals currently have four young daughters (one just born in January).
-Lucas’ greatest desire in life is to know and make known Christ.
+Lucas enjoys playing sports, board games, talking doctrine, vegetable gardening, and spending time with his lovely wife and children.
+Lucas’ greatest desire in life is to know Christ and make Him known.

 Our Ministries